kvtools/valkeyrie/CONTRIBUTING.md

 - Git
 - Golang
-- One or all of the supported datastores (Zookeeper / Consul / Etcd / Redis / BoltDB)
+- One or all of the supported datastore (Zookeeper / Consul / Etcd / Redis / BoltDB)

 ### Installing Golang